Todd Alsup

 Todd Alsup is an American pianist and singer-songwriter based in New York City.
-He has been profiled in Billboard Magazine and Performing Songwriter and featured on MTV, PBS, and Sirius XM Radio.
+He has been profiled in Billboard and Performing Songwriter and featured on MTV, PBS, and Sirius XM Radio.
 He has toured throughout the United States and Europe.

 Early life and education

 Alsup was born and raised in Waterford, Michigan and began studying piano at the age of 11.
 He graduated from Waterford Mott High School and moved to New York City where he attended the Steinhardt School at New York University, graduating with a Bachelor of Music in vocal performance.

 Career

 Alsup began performing his original songs in Manhattan clubs in 2007.
-His first EP release "Facts & Figures" was produced by Major Who Media and received favorable press including features in Billboard Magazine and Performing Songwriter.
-In 2008, Alsup was selected to be a Yamaha Corporate Artist, joining an impressive list of legendary artists including Elton John, Paul McCartney, Alicia Keys and John Legend representing the Yamaha brand.
-In 2009, Alsup began touring colleges and universities up and down the East Coast.
+His first EP release, Facts & Figures, was produced by Major Who Media and received favorable press, including features in Billboard and Performing Songwriter.
+In 2008, Alsup was selected to be a Yamaha Corporate Artist representing the Yamaha brand.
+In 2009, he began touring colleges and universities up and down the East Coast.